canvasgfx/ev-connector-sample/docs/GETTING_STARTED.md

 Each time an action is initiated by the user that needs the connector SDK, Envision makes sure that a Datasource OAuth2 Access token is available and up to date on client side.
 If not, it automatically starts an OAuth2 authentication workflow, redirecting the user to the Datasource Identity Provider, as shown in the diagram below:
 ![](../img/authentication_workflow.png)

+**Note:** In the connector configuration, you can set the "is_redirect_uri_configured" property to true if the redirect URI is handled and configured by the authenticator itself.

 #### Password flow
 This solution is less secure than Authorization Code.
 However, if Authorization code is not possible, Connector SDK can use a password Oauth2 flow.